Types of Degrees Biomedical Engineering Majors Are Getting

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||3.2%|

 Online Biomedical Engineering Programs

-In the 2018-2019 academic year, 232 schools offered some type of biomedical engineering program.
+In 2018-2019, 232 schools offered a bio engineering program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||127||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Biomedical Engineering Worth It?

 The median salary for a bio engineering grad is $113,680 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 185% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,475,600 after 20 years!